Wayfarer-Labs/owl-control/GAMES.md

 This is a whitelist: if you see your game here, you can play it, but you cannot play anything outside of this list.
 Recordings of games not on this list will be rejected, and you will not be paid for your time.

+We will not be adding any additional games to this list until the end of 2025.
+However, please note that we may remove games if we have captured sufficient data for them.

 - [A Story About My Uncle](https://store.steampowered.com/app/278360/A_Story_About_My_Uncle/)
 - [Abyssus](https://store.steampowered.com/app/1721110/Abyssus/)
 - [Alien: Isolation](https://store.steampowered.com/app/214490/Alien_Isolation/)